issp-center-dev/HPhi/doc/en/source/tutorial/expertmode_en.rst

     2     0     2     0
  ...

-The details of the input formats of a OneBodyG file are shown in Sec. :ref:`Subsec:onebodyg`.
+The details of the input formats of a OneBodyG file are shown in :ref:`Subsec:onebodyg`.

 **Setting indices of two-body Green's functions**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^